 Because making academy nominations is one of the most important responsibilities I have as your U.S. Senator, I have assembled an Academy Selection Board to review the applications and interview each candidate.
 The board will review each application carefully and take many factors into consideration as they provide recommendations to me on the nominations.
 The board is comprised of academy graduates and community leaders from across Alaska.

 To assist with this process, I ask candidates to submit an application packet that documents their academic, civic, and athletic abilities, as well as their commitment to military service.
-The completed application package must be received by my Anchorage office no later than November 1st.
+The completed application package must be received in my Anchorage office no later than November 1st.

 Each applicant seeking a nomination from my office must meet the following eligibility requirements: